Gazprom Neft: Sponsorship

 Sibneft was the official sponsor of the CSKA Moscow football team.
-However, Gazprom Neft cancelled this deal in 2005 after Gazprom bought a majority stake in fellow Russian Premier Division football side, FC Zenit Saint Petersburg.
+However, Gazprom Neft cancelled this deal in 2005 after Gazprom bought a majority stake in fellow Russian Premier Division football side, Zenit Saint Petersburg.

-Gazprom Neft also sponsors the Avangard Omsk and SKA ice hockey clubs, and a variety of running, five-a-side football, Nordic skiing and motorcross events.
+Gazprom Neft also sponsors the Avangard Omsk and SKA ice hockey clubs, and a variety of running, five-a-side football, Nordic skiing and motocross events.
 In 2010, Gazprom Neft and Gazprombank sponsored Russian racing driver Mikhail Aleshin during his championship-winning year.

 Sanctions

-In March 2022, as a result of the 2022 Russian invasion of Ukraine the EU imposed sanctions on Gazprom Neft.
+In March 2022, as a result of the 2022 Russian invasion of Ukraine, the EU imposed sanctions on Gazprom Neft.